digipres/publications/ipres/ipres-2016/papers/exploring-friedrich-kittlers-digital-legacy-on-different-levels.md

   knowledge of the collection context still play an important role and must work hand in hand with the new automation efforts.'
 creators:
-- Enge, Jürgen
+- Jürgen Enge
-- Kramski, Heinz Werner
+- Heinz Werner Kramski
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:502853/download
 grand_parent: iPRES